gocardless/legacy-api-docs/source/docs/02_api_libraries/03_webhooks/03_reacting_to_webhooks/03_reacting_to_webhooks.rb.md

 ## Reacting to webhooks

 Now we're receiving webhooks we want to react to them.
 In this section we'll walk through an example where we disable a user's account if they cancel their subscription with us.
-You can see full details of all the webhooks you might want to respond to in our [Curl documentation](/curl/#webhooks).
+You can see full details of all the webhooks you might want to respond to in our [HTTP documentation](/http/#webhooks).

 ### Responding to cancelled subscriptions